aspose-tasks/Aspose.Tasks-Documentation/java/developer-guide/working-with-projects/creating-reading-and-saving-projects/_index.md

 ## **Read Password Protected Projects (2003 Format)**
 ` `This topic shows how to read password protected projects in 2003 format using Aspose.Tasks for Java.

-The [Project](https://apireference.aspose.com/tasks/java/com.aspose.tasks/project) class exposes the Project() constructor which is capable of reading password protecte*d files in 2003 format.
+The [Project](https://apireference.aspose.com/tasks/java/com.aspose.tasks/project) class exposes the Project() constructor which is capable of reading password protected files in 2003 format.
 Saving a password-protected file is not supported yet.

 To read a password-protected project file: